 The survey is nationally relevant because it is one of the data sources for compiling the tourism satellite account.
 The survey meets the needs of our users.
-Eurostat uses the survey data for a systematic and user-oriented presentation of internationally comparable indicators of the survey on national tourism (for all EU Member States).

 1.1.2.
 User satisfaction

 The first user satisfaction survey was carried out in 2013, and the second one in 2015.
 The survey results can be found on the website of the Croatian Bureau of Statistics at www.dzs.hr.